-More Than Anything, Florida Governor's Race May Be A Test Of The President
+Florida's Governor Race Could Be A Test For Trump

 And Gillum told the crowd in St. Petersburg he wants to nearly double the minimum wage in Florida to $15 an hour.
 "Everybody I know wants to earn enough where they can take care of themselves and their families and maybe take a vacation one weekend out of the year.
 And that shouldn't be too much to ask in the state of Florida," he said.

 Gillum has been drawing enthusiastic crowds to his campaign rallies since the primary, when he defeated a crowd of well-funded opponents.
 Ann Pellishek, a supporter and campaign volunteer, says she likes Gillum's progressive ideas, his humility and his charisma.
-His race she says shouldn't be a factor.
+She says his race shouldn't be a factor.
 "I lived in Virginia for 30 years," she says.
-"I will tell you that Virginia is a very conservative state and we had a black governor in the 60's, for heaven's sake.
+"I will tell you that Virginia is a very conservative state and we had a black governor ... for heaven's sake.
 So it's not a big deal."

 But race has been a part of the campaign.
 Talking about the state economy in August, Republican Rep. Ron DeSantis said voters shouldn't "monkey this up" by electing Gillum—a comment many called out as racist.
 Desantis has also had to defend his participation in racially-charged conferences and his connection with a donor who made racist comments about President Obama.